top of page

 • Cases where oral absorption is unreliable

-What’s the Typical Injection Schedule in the UK?
+Typical Injection Schedule in the UK

-According to NHS and BNF guidelines:
+According to NHS and BNF guidelines, the injection schedule typically includes:

 Loading Phase (to restore B12 stores):